Marjorie Taylor Greene says Nancy Pelosi leads ‘gazpacho police,’ causing collective spit take

 “The United States Capitol Police is sworn to protect Members of Congress.
 If a Member’s office is left open and unsecured, without anyone inside the office, USCP officers are directed to document that and secure the office to ensure nobody can wander in and steal or do anything else nefarious,” Manger said.

-He added that the Monday after the agent stepped into Nehls’s office, Capitol Police personnel followed up with the lawmaker’s staff about the issue and determined no further action or investigation was needed.
+The Monday after the agent stepped into Nehls’s office, Manger added, Capitol Police personnel followed up with the lawmaker’s staff about the issue and determined that no further action or investigation was needed.